fpedd/ees-pees/website/website.md

 ### Algorithms
 As described in our software design, we build a custom environment following the interface of the OpenAI gym.
 The required functionality (see also: [https://stable-baselines.readthedocs.io/en/master/guide/custom_env.html](https://stable-baselines.readthedocs.io/en/master/guide/custom_env.html)) for custom environments are:
 * *action_space* defines the possible actions for a robot, e.g. discrete of continuous actions.
 This is set in our action_class.
-We provide both options as well as the possibility to use a custom action class.
+We provide both options and the possibility to use a custom action class.
 * *observation_space* defines the size of the observation.
 Can be customized as well.
 * *step(action)* applies the action from the reinforcement learning agent to the environment.
 This is handled by mapping the action with the action_class and sending it via the external controller to Webots.
 * *reset()* is used to randomly create new worlds where the robot can train in after the current run has ended.